 We believe powerful things can happen in our lives when we set aside certain things to focus on our relationship with God.
-You are invited to join us for a church wide Daniel Fast the last 3 weeks of January 2019.
+You are invited to join us for a church wide Daniel Fast for 3 weeks, January 10-31, 2021.

 What is Fasting?